-Porcelain veneers are very thin, tooth-colored shells of ceramic that are custom-fit and bonded to the front of the teeth.
-They can create an attractively white and even smile.
-Veneers can address a variety of issues, including chipped, yellow, stained, misshapen or crooked teeth, or teeth with spaces between them.
-A veneer placed on top of a tooth can quickly and easily improve the look of a smile.
+Porcelain veneers are very thin, tooth-colored shells that are custom-fit and bonded to the front of the teeth.
+They are placed in order to create an attractively white and even smile.
+Placing a veneer can quickly and easily resolve color and shape related tooth problems.

 Benefits Of Porcelain Veneers

 Porcelain veneers are custom-made in a dental laboratory to look exactly like the patient’s natural teeth.
 They are among the best of the restorative options when it comes to replicating the look of healthy tooth enamel.
 They are also resistant to staining from coffee, tea, or smoking cigarettes.
 And, because veneers are so thin, light shines through them, helping them blend in naturally with the other teeth.

 With proper care, porcelain veneers can often last for 10 to 15 years.
 Veneers are strong, durable, and are manufactured from the highest quality porcelain.
 We fit veneers with precision and bond them to your teeth with the most advanced adhesive materials available.

 The placement of porcelain veneers requires three appointments for the following: